josmar-crwdstffng/angular/aio/content/guide/dependency-injection.md

 # Understanding dependency injection

 Dependency injection, or DI, is one of the fundamental concepts in Angular.
 DI is wired into the Angular framework and allows classes with Angular decorators, such as Components, Directives, Pipes, and Injectables, to configure dependencies that they need.

 Two main roles exist in the DI system: dependency consumer and dependency provider.

 Angular facilitates the interaction between dependency consumers and dependency providers using an abstraction called [Injector](guide/glossary#injector).
 When a dependency is requested, the injector checks its registry to see if there is an instance already available there.
 If not, a new instance is created and stored in the registry.
 Angular creates an application-wide injector (also known as "root" injector) during the application bootstrap process, as well as any other injectors as needed.
-In most cases you don't need to manually create injectors, but you should know that there is a layer that connects providers and consumers.
+In most cases you do not need to manually create injectors, but you should know that there is a layer that connects providers and consumers.

 This topic covers basic scenarios of how a class can act as a dependency.
 Angular also allows you to use functions, objects, primitive types such as string or Boolean, or any other types as dependencies.
 For more information, see [Dependency providers](guide/dependency-injection-providers).